junxit/us-congress-bills-113/bill.md

   >   - **(E)** is nonsectarian in its programs, admissions policies, employment practices, and all other operations, and is not affiliated with a sectarian school or religious institution;
   >   - **(F)** does not charge tuition;
   >   - **(G)** complies with the Age Discrimination Act of 1975, title VI of the Civil Rights Act of 1964, title IX of the Education Amendments of 1972, section 504 of the Rehabilitation Act of 1973, part B of the Individuals with Disabilities Education Act, the Americans with Disabilities Act of 1990 (42 U.S.C.
 12101 et seq.), and section 444 of the General Education Provisions Act (20 U.S.C.
 1232(g)) (commonly known as the “Family Education Rights and Privacy Act of 1974”);
-  >   - **(H)** is a school to which parents choose to send their children, and admits students on the basis of a lottery if more students apply for admission than can be accommodated, except that in cases in which students who are enrolled in an affiliated charter school (such as one that is part of the same network) in the immediate prior grade level are automatically enrolled, and, in such exceptions, a lottery is used to fill seats created through regular attrition in student enrollment in the affiliated charter school and the enrolling charter school;
+  >   - **(H)** is a school to which parents choose to send their children, and admits students on the basis of a lottery if more students apply for admission than can be accommodated, except that in cases in which students who are enrolled in a charter school affiliated (such as by sharing a network) with another charter school, those students may be automatically enrolled in the next grade level at such other charter school, so long as a lottery is used to fill seats created through regular attrition in student enrollment;
   >   - **(I)** agrees to comply with the same Federal and State audit requirements as do other elementary schools and secondary schools in the State, unless such State audit requirements are waived by the State;
   >   - **(J)** meets all applicable Federal, State, and local health and safety requirements;
   >   - **(K)** operates in accordance with State law;